 2 Day Itinerary for Hiking Weekend in Santo Antao, Cape Verde

-You probably know already that I had an immediate “coup de foudre” – love at first sight-moment – for the island of Santo Antao, Cape Verde.
-On our boat hitchhiking trip we were lucky enough to spend more than 1 month on Sao Vicente and thus decided to explore the neighbor island Santo Antao.
-We stayed for 10 days, hiking every single day.
+You probably already know that I had an immediate “coup de foudre” (love at first sight-moment) for the island of Santo Antao, Cape Verde.
+On my boat hitchhiking trip , I was lucky enough to spend more than 1 month on Sao Vicente and thus I decided to explore the neighbor island Santo Antao.
+I stayed for 10 days, hiking every single day.

 I absolutely fell in love with the staggering heights, deep valleys, kind people and nature’s breathtaking beauty.
 I left the island with a bittersweet taste in January 2017, thinking that I would never make it back.
 Well, guess what?
 Destiny (and Festival 7Sois/7Luas) took me back to Santo Antao to share more travel tips with you.